andrewvaughan/retropie-configurator/README.md

 You may be asked for a password, which will be the password for your user (`raspberry` for default `pi` users).

+**Note** This script will reboot your device when it completes.
+To prevent this, add the `--no-reboot` paramter at the end of the command.

 ### Options

 Several options exist to customize your experience.
 Each of these options must be placed at the end of the command.